Nova Scotia's Brightest Career Sectors: 4 That Stand Out

 With its popularity as a getaway destination, Nova Scotia generates about $2 billion each year in tourism-related business revenue.
 And that results in roughly 24,000 jobs in the sector.** Plus, there are plans to attract even more of the types of visitors who will contribute to the region's economic vitality.

-* Province of Nova Scotia, website last visited on February 16, 2017.
+* Government of Nova Scotia, website last visited on December 4, 2019.

 ** Nova Scotia Coalition on Building Our New Economy, website last visited on March 9, 2017.